ddmitov/perl-executing-browser/doc/APPIMAGE.md

 ``{PEB_executable_directory}/resources/app/appimage/{application_name}.appdata.xml``

 ``{PEB_executable_directory}/resources/app/{application_name}.desktop``
-is mandatory for any PEB-based application which will be packed by the PEB AppImage Maker.
+is mandatory for any PEB-based application which is to be packed by the PEB AppImage Maker.
 A minimal example of а ``.desktop`` file is available [here](https://github.com/ddmitov/perl-executing-browser/blob/master/resources/app/peb-demo.desktop).
 ``Icon=app`` in the ``.desktop`` file must not be changed for the proper display of the application icon.
 All registered categories in a ``.desktop`` file are available [here](https://standards.freedesktop.org/menu-spec/latest/apa.html).